 Privacy Certificate Guidelines

-The following summarizes the requirements of 28 CFR §22.23 and should be used as a guide to completing the Privacy Certificate.
+The following summarizes the requirements of 28 CFR §22.23 and should be used as a guide to completing the PC.

-- The Privacy Certificate must fully describe the following:
+- The PC must fully describe the following:

 - Procedures to ensure data confidentiality.